ariakit/ariakit/docs/theming.md

 ## Creating a theme

-You can create a theme object with a `palette` and customize any ReaKit component:
+You can create a theme object with a `palette` and customize any Reakit component:

 ```js static
 const theme = {